gamgi/github-actions-vanilla-monorepo-example/README.md

 * Development environment that shares tool versions with CI (devcontainers)
 * Deployment to multiple environments (development, staging, production)

+## Demo

+* [PR](https://github.com/gamgi/github-actions-vanilla-monorepo-example/pull/3) demonstrating changes to a component
+* [PR](https://github.com/gamgi/github-actions-vanilla-monorepo-example/pull/4) demonstrating changes to CI base image
+* Open the repo in devcontainer or using GitHub Codespaces

 ## High level overview

 The codebase is organized into components on the root level.